 Ceylon Tobacco introduced farmers to SALT in 1989 at the Government's request, helping to return an impoverished farming community to prosperity by transforming an area left barren by years of slash-and-burn farming.
 It has been adopted more widely in Sri Lanka and, although it was not introduced specifically for tobacco growing, many of the tobacco farmers who grow on sloping land have also adopted it.

-Our company in Bangladesh developed and promoted new sustainable agricultural practices, working with the British American Tobacco Biodiversity Partnership and the Bangladesh Agricultural University.
+Our company in Bangladesh developed and promoted new sustainable agricultural practices, working with the BAT Biodiversity Partnership and the Bangladesh Agricultural University.

 One example was a research project to replenish soil by using organic matter.
 They set out to improve the structure and fertility of the soil where tobacco is grown by using organic composts made from natural waste materials, such as manure and crop residues.